jcblitz/line-manager/README.md

 ## Business Requirements

 * A Person can only be in 1 Line
-* A Person should always be accepted into a line (i.e. No 'Cannot find a line for this Person' exceptions)
+* A Person should always be accepted into a line (i.e. No 'Cannot find a Line for this Person' exceptions)
 * A Person should be routed to the first Line they are eligible to be in
 * Line routing is a a deterministic process
 * All Line routing criteria is encapulsated to the Person